ourfriendselectric/golden-robot-records/_golden-robot-records/the-answer.md

 *“We were thrown to the wolves a lot of nights on the road with AC/DC and all we had to fall back on was the four of us playing together,” recalls mercurial guitar hero Paul Mahon.
 “We had to make it work and dig in really hard.”*

 Fast forward another four critically acclaimed album releases, countless touring, various label homes and you might think that The Answer story fizzled out in flickering embers of their sixth studio album *Solas* at the end of 2016……. but not so, there is a twist in the tale\!

+Their much anticipated comeback album will be released by Golden Robot Records in 2020 - stay tuned\!